WHO Chief Heads to Congo as Ebola Outbreak Strains Response

 What’s happening

-WHO Director-General Tedros Adhanom Ghebreyesus traveled to the Democratic Republic of Congo as the Ebola outbreak continued worsening and putting pressure on healthcare systems.
+WHO Director-General Tedros Adhanom Ghebreyesus traveled to the Democratic Republic of Congo as the Ebola outbreak continued worsening and putting pressure on local healthcare systems.

 What’s changing / Business impact

-The worsening outbreak increased pressure on:
+The growing outbreak is increasing pressure on:

-- local hospitals
+- hospitals

-- international health agencies
+- international aid organizations

 Why this matters